Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

 - Once the first coat of paint is completely dry, add a second coat.

 - When the second coat of paint is dry, use your hot glue gun to apply the fridge magnet(s) to the back.
 I used two small magnets because that's all I had, but if you have a larger magnet, I would recommend using that one.

 A ladybug out walking,

 For ladybugs are good bugs,

 They help the garden grow

 Fun Facts About Crafting

-- About 63 percent of American households complete at least one craft project last year
+- About 63 percent of American households completed at least one craft project in 2017.

-- According to the Craft & Hobby Association, the retail crafting industry is valued at $43 Billion
+- According to the Craft & Hobby Association, the retail crafting industry was valued at $43 billion in 2017.

 - More men are getting involved in crafting.
-They now represent 40% of all crafters.
+As of 2017, they represent 40% of all crafters.

 © 2017 Sadie Holloway